soupi/learn-haskell-blog-generator/src/02-hello.md

 # Hello, world!

-In this chapter we will create a simple HTML hello world and use the Haskell tool-chain to run it.
+In this chapter we will create a simple HTML "hello world" program and use the Haskell toolchain to compile and run it.

-> If you haven't installed a Haskell tool-chain yet, visit
+> If you haven't installed a Haskell toolchain yet, visit
 > [haskell.org/downloads](https://haskell.org/downloads) for instructions on how to download
-> and install a Haskell tool-chain.
+> and install a Haskell toolchain.

+## A Haskell source file

 A Haskell source file is composed of definitions.

-The most common definition has the following form:
+The most common type of definitions have the following form:

 ```hs
 <name> = <expression>